patx/pickledb/README.rst

 pickleDB
 --------

-pickleDB is lightweight, fast, and simple database based on Python's own json module.
+pickleDB is lightweight, fast, and simple database based on the `simplejson <https://pypi.python.org/pypi/simplejson/>`_ module.
 And it's BSD licensed!

 pickleDB is Fun